 h.
-Total Maximum Daily Load (TMDL) Implementation Plan

-The permittee shall implement the TMDL Implementation Plan to reduce the discharge of pollutants from the permittee's MS4 to make progress in meeting Water Quality Standards.
+Total Maximum Daily Load (TMDL) Implementation Plan The permittee shall implement the TMDL Implementation Plan to reduce the discharge of pollutants from the permittee's MS4 to make progress in meeting Water Quality Standards.
 The permittee shall implement the TMDL Implementation Plan as part of the SWMP.

-The following TMDL is applicable to the discharge from the permittee's MS4:
+The following TMDLs are applicable to the discharge from the permittee's MS4:

-Name of TMDL Pollutant of Concern Black River E.coli
+Name of TMDL Pollutant of Concern

+Black River E. coli Statewide E. coli E. coli